mgambrosio/makuntima/content/portfolio/seamless-watch.md

 type: portfolio
 ---

 The “Seamless Watch” watch has all the features that users expect in a digital watch, and some unusual features.
-Se estiver interessado em comprar uma destas peças entre em contacto conosco.
+Se estiver interessado em comprar entre em contacto conosco para ver as outras peças que temos disponíveis.